Shibuya is Tokyo’s youth mecca, never short of shopping complexes, bars, art, music and — luckily for us — things to do.

 A lot of people compare Nonbei to Golden Gai in Shinjuku, but we’ll let you be the judge.
 Like Golden Gai, there are some cheap-ish places to eat and drink here and some not-so-cheap places (though it can be a little hard to tell from the outside).

 Miyashita Park also has a yokochō.
 Spilling out onto the street, these restaurants aren’t considered the best of Shibuya’s food scene, but they are a chill spot to have a drink in the open-air and take in the ambience of Shibuya.
-Add to the list Shibuya Parco’s basement floor, which is filled with interesting izakaya (including vegan and insect options).
+Add to the list Shibuya Parco’s basement floor, which is filled with interesting izakaya (including vegan and even insect options).

 10. Dance the night away